chocolatey/docs/input/en-us/choco/commands/uninstall.md

  Chocolatey but does not remove the software from your system (unless in the package directory).

-**NOTE:** A package with a failing uninstall can be removed with the `-n --skipautouninstaller` flags.
-This will remove the package from chocolatey without attempting to uninstall the program.
+> :memo: **NOTE** A package with a failing uninstall can be removed with the
+>`-n --skipautouninstaller` flags.
+This will remove the package from
+>chocolatey without attempting to uninstall the program.

-**NOTE:** Starting in 0.9.10+, the Automatic Uninstaller (AutoUninstaller) is turned on by default.
+> :memo: **NOTE** Starting in 0.9.10+, the Automatic Uninstaller (AutoUninstaller)
+> is turned on by default.
 To turn it off, run the following command:

     choco feature disable -n autoUninstaller

-**NOTE:** [Chocolatey Pro](https://chocolatey.org/compare) / Business automatically synchronizes with Programs and Features, ensuring manually removed apps are automatically removed from Chocolatey's repository.
+> :memo: **NOTE** [Chocolatey Pro](https://chocolatey.org/compare) / Business automatically synchronizes with
+> Programs and Features, ensuring manually removed apps are
+> automatically removed from Chocolatey's repository.

-**NOTE:** Synchronizer and AutoUninstaller enhancements in licensed versions of Chocolatey ensure that Autouninstaller is up to 95% effective at removing software without an uninstall script.
-This is because synchronizer ensures the registry snapshot stays up to date and licensed enhancements have the ability to inspect more locations to determine how to automatically uninstall software.
+> :memo: **NOTE** Synchronizer and AutoUninstaller enhancements in licensed
+> versions of Chocolatey ensure that Autouninstaller is up to 95%
+> effective at removing software without an uninstall script.
+This is
+> because synchronizer ensures the registry snapshot stays up to date
+> and licensed enhancements have the ability to inspect more locations
+> to determine how to automatically uninstall software.

 ## Usage

     choco uninstall <pkg|all> [pkg2 pkgN] [options/switches]
     cuninst <pkg|all> [pkg2 pkgN] [options/switches]

-**NOTE:** `all` is a special package keyword that will allow you to uninstall all packages.
+> :memo: **NOTE** `all` is a special package keyword that will allow you to
+> uninstall all packages.

 ## See It In Action